-The black area (routing field) shows the current routing target.
+The lowest field shows the current routing target.
 A mouse click opens the routing window to select a routing target.
-The list shows all currently activated routings by checkmarks in front of the routing targets.
+The list shows all activated routings of the current channel by arrows in front of the listed entries, the current one is shown in bold letters.